evdatsion/go-amino/CONTRIBUTING.md

 Basic compatibility is ensured by tests.
 To not introduce a protobuf dependency, these tests are not run with every test run, though.
 You need to turn on a [build flag] to build and run those tests.

-### Tendermint
+### Aphelion

-Please ensure that tendermint still passes all tests when run with your changes.
-You can do so by cloning [tendermint].
+Please ensure that aphelion still passes all tests when run with your changes.
+You can do so by cloning [aphelion].
-Then update the dependency to your commit (or release) in the corresponding [Gopkg.toml] and run `dep ensure -v` to get tendermint build with your amino version.
-Finally, run `make test` (all in the tendermint project directory).
+Then update the dependency to your commit (or release) in the corresponding [Gopkg.toml] and run `dep ensure -v` to get aphelion build with your amino version.
+Finally, run `make test` (all in the aphelion project directory).

 ## Fuzzers